fsmk/CS-VTU-Lab-Manual/VTU/Sem7/Networks_Lab/08DistanceVector/DSV.md

 be number of hops, time delay in milliseconds, total number of packets queued along the path, or something similar.

-> The router is assumed to know the “distance” to each of its neighbour.
+> The router is assumed to know the "distance" to each of its neighbour.
 If the metric is hops, the distance is just one hop.
 If the metric is queue length, the router simply examines each queue.
 If the metric is delay, the router can measure it directly with special ECHO packets that the receiver just time stamps and sends back as fast as possible.